testing-cabal/mock/README.rst

 onwards.

 This package contains a rolling backport of the standard library mock code compatible with Python 3.6 and up.
+That is, this module ``import mock`` follows the latest version of Python's official ``import unittest.mock``.

 Please see the standard library documentation for more details.